-The original 5:2 Diet plan does not require dieters to go full fasting for the two days.
+The original 5:2 Diet plan does not require dieters to go full fasting for two days.

 For five days a week, one tends to eat normally and doesn’t have to think about restricting calories.
 There are two methods of how one can begin the 5:2 Diet, namely:

 The 16/8 diet plan is another modified version of the 5:2 Diet.
-The 16/8, otherwise referred to as lean gains protocol, suggests you avoid breakfast and limit eating each day to an eight hour period.
+The 16/8, otherwise referred to as lean gains protocol, suggests avoiding breakfast and limiting eating each day to an eight hour period.